 In practice, our curriculum follows the mastery learning model in three distinct ways:

-Our class schedule consists of nine nine-hour days every two weeks.
+Our full-time program schedule consists of nine nine-hour days every two weeks.
 The tenth day is a day off for students to review their work and practice the material.
 It also provides a quiet day of reflection, a powerful metacognitive tool for learning.

 - Module-Based Learning

-The program curriculum is divided into topical, multi-day sections grouped into (3) six-week modules and (1) one-week module.
+The beginner program curriculum is divided into topical modules.
 To monitor progress, we use quizzes and peer reviews throughout the course, as well as projects and assessments at the end of each module.

 - Ability to Retake Modules